Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Results

 \paragraph{Plateau is linked to the mean correlation time.} For low frequencies, corresponding to timescales longer than the time for a particle to diffuse across the system $\tau_{\rm sys}$, we see a plateau (white noise).
 This is due to the finite size of the system -- fluctuations in particle number are eventually uncorrelated because the particles have had sufficient time to equilibrate outside of the channel by diffusion.
 The plateau value of a PSD spectrum corresponds to a characteristic timescale as $S_N(f) = \mathcal{N} \tau_{\rm corr}$ where $\tau_{\rm corr}$ is the mean correlation time of the number fluctuations,

-Remembering that $p_0 = 1/L$ and taking $L \gg L_0$ for simplicity, we find $\tau_{\rm corr} = \frac{L_0^2}{3D} = 2\tau_{\rm cha}/3$.
+Remembering that $p_0 = 1/L$ and taking $L \gg L_0$ for simplicity, we find $\tau_{\rm corr} = L_0^2/3D = 2\tau_{\rm cha}/3$.
 The plateau amplitude thus depends on the mean time particles spend inside the channel.
 It is interesting that the amplitude does not depend on system size $L$ but actually probes the channel size $L_0$, and the only dependence of the plateau on $L$ is the frequency at which it begins.

-\paragraph{High frequency $1/f^{3/2}$ is linked to diffusive particle crossings in and out of the channel.} At high frequencies, corresponding to timescales shorter than the time for a particle to diffuse across the channel, $\tau_{\rm cha}$, we see a characteristic $1/f^{3/2}$ scaling.
-This has been observed in previous works \cite{marbach2021intrinsic, lax1960influence, zevenbergen2009electrochemical,berezhkovskii2002effect,minh2023ionic}.
+\paragraph{High frequency $f^{-3/2}$ is linked to diffusive particle crossings in and out of the channel.} At high frequencies, corresponding to timescales shorter than the time for a particle to diffuse across the channel, $\tau_{\rm cha}$, we see a characteristic $f^{-3/2}$ scaling \cite{marbach2021intrinsic, LAX1960248, zevenbergen2009electrochemical, berezhkovskii2002effect, minh2023ionic}.
 Its origin is particles crossing from one region to another (\textit{i.e.} from channel to reservoir and \textit{vice versa}), by diffusion.
-This result is independent of the system geometry.
+These events correspond to short time scales and are essentially independent of the system geometry.

-\paragraph{Intermediate $1/f^{1/2}$ is linked to re-entrance effects.} The intermediate regime between these two timescales -- where we observe a slope in the PSD lower than $3/2$, but have not yet reached a plateau -- is a signature of the underlying $1/f^{1/2}$ scaling.
-While its presence has been highlighted in Ref.~[\onlinecite{marbach2021intrinsic}], its origin has not been identified.
-Here, we show this scaling arises from re-entrance effects, \textit{i.e.} particles diffusing back into the channel that have previously diffused out of the channel at intermediate timescales.
-This leads to long-lived correlations that produce an additional scaling regime in the PSD before correlations are removed over timescales longer than $\tau_{\rm sys}$.

-As further evidence of this, we use simulations to probe a modified version of our model system as defined in Fig.~\ref{fig:theorysetup}.
-Here, the particles diffuse normally along the line $P$, up to the point that they cross the channel boundaries.
-When a particle leaves the channel, however, it is re-allocated to a location randomly picked in the reservoir.
-In this way, we artificially remove the ``return'' correlation in particle trajectories.
-Indeed, this entirely removes the scaling regime as $1/f^{1/2}$ between the channel and system timescales, as shown in Fig.~\ref{fig:intermed_scaling} (green dots).
-As a result, the onset of the plateau regime occurs around a frequency corresponding to the time to diffuse across the channel $1/\tau_{\rm cha}$, and not at $1/\tau_{\rm sys}$; by removing the correlations when particles exit the channel, they are no longer probing the finite system size, but only the finite channel size.